MetaGrenade/saas-boilerplate/README.md

 - `pnpm lint` – Lint source files in every workspace.
 - `pnpm format` – Format source files using Prettier.
 - `pnpm prisma:generate` – Generate the Prisma client for the backend workspace.
+- `pnpm prisma:seed` – Seed the database with a default tenant and admin user.

 ## Authentication flow summary